What is the Publication Scheme?

 - Media releases

-We are currently working on increasing the information about the Science Museum Group’s policies, plans and finances available online.
+We are currently working on increasing the online availability of information about the Science Museum Group’s policies, plans and finances.

-If you are unable to find the information you want on any of our sites, then please contact us, noting the information you wish to access by email: email@example.com or by post:
+If you are unable to find the information you want on any of our sites, then please email us at email@example.com, noting the information you wish to access, or by post:

 Freedom of Information Officer